Ian Cranston sentenced to 10 years in prison in Sept. 2021 fatal Bend shooting of Barry Washington, Jr. - KTVZ

 “I am fragile and broken and have felt sad and despair beyond words can explain,” she read from her statement on paper, interrupted by deep tears.
 “My child was taken from this earth, not of the illness or sickness or an unfortunate accident, but by the hands of a man.
 There is no pain as intense as what is in my broken heart.

 Roberson said she considers 10 years in prison “a slap on the wrist.
 He will be able to get out of prison before he is 40, allowed to be married, to have kids.”
-To the judge, Roberson said.
-“I know you have no discretion on what Cranston’s sentence will be because under Oregon law, people convicted of manslaughter in the first degree will be sentenced to ten years in prison.
+To the judge, Roberson said, “I know you have no discretion on what Cranston’s sentence will be, because under Oregon law, people convicted of manslaughter in the first degree will be sentenced to 10 years in prison.

-After that, several other family members also spoke emotionally by phone about the impact of their loss of the young man they knew as “BJ,” called a “big teddy bear” with an infectious smile, sense of humor and willingness to help family and friends.
+After that, several other family members gave their "victim impact statements," as is customary at sentencings, speaking emotionally by phone about the impact of their loss of the young man they knew as “BJ,” called a “big teddy bear” with an infectious smile, sense of humor and willingness to help family and friends.

-Bagley told Cranston that despite his self-defense stance and time on the witnesses stand, she hoped he would have done things differently, if given the chance – “how you couldn’t think you did wrong, after more than a year.
-How many lives you shattered, first and foremost, Mr. Washington’s family."
+Bagley told Cranston that despite his self-defense stance and statements on the witness stand, she hoped he'd do things differently now, if he were in such a situation.

+"I can’t imagine how you couldn’t want to do it differently, that you couldn't think that you did wrong," she said, looking at Cranston.
+"How you couldn’t realize now, after more than a year, how many lives you shattered -- first and foremost, Mr. Washington and his family, your family -- yourself."

+“Everybody here lost – some much more than others,” the judge said before having Cranston stand and pronouncing sentence.

-The judge said she will leave the amount of restitution open for 90 days but expects it will be “sizable,” and imposed no court fine, so any available funds go to restitution.
+The judge said she will leave determining the amount of required restitution open for 90 days, but expects it will be “sizable.”
+She imposed no court fine, so any available funds go to restitution.

 On Tuesday, November 15th, after a closely watched, two-week trial and more than six hours of deliberation, a jury acquitted Cranston on a second-degree murder charge but found him guilty of first- and second-degree manslaughter for firing the fatal shot -- an act he testified was in self-defense, after being punched by Washington.